bijohnvincent/ScheduleStartStopEc2-Lambda/README.md

 **(2)** If this Lambda function is triggered by AWS sheduled event, it will check value of tag 'Start-StopHour' and will start or stop instances based on the time specified.
 - This option is schedule based.
 Time will be read in UTC.
-- Tag value should like:
+- Tag value should be like:
 ```
 start:HH-stop:HH
  or